RhetTbull/osxphotos/README.md

 ## Command Line Usage

 This module will install a command line utility called `osxphotos` that allows you to query the Photos database.
+Alternatively, you can also run the command line utility like this: `python3 -m osxphotos`

 If you only care about the command line tool, I recommend installing with [pipx](https://github.com/pipxproject/pipx)

 After installing pipx:
 `pipx install osxphotos`

+Then you should be able to run `osxphotos` on the command line:

 ```
+> osxphotos

 Usage: osxphotos [OPTIONS] COMMAND [ARGS]...

 Options: